Lukak, Makiir distance themselves from unusual promotions - Eye Radio

 “What will take us from being businessmen in the market to the ministry of defense?
 What are we going to do there?
 Gai said.

-“I am sure this is not from the president or the minister of defense, the chief defense forces or even the minister of interior.
+“I am sure this is not from the president of the minister of defense, the chief defense forces or even the minister of interior.
 It sounds like a joke.”

 For his part, Ladu Lukak, who is the Deputy Chairman of the Chamber of Commerce, distanced himself from any military engagement, fearing it would attract international sanctions on his business ventures.